Psychiatry and Behavioral Sciences Building

-The Psychotherapy Division is responsible for developing the psychotherapy curriculum for psychiatry residents, and promoting, supporting, and coordinating psychotherapy clinical and research activities within the Department.
-Our Department is unusual in having several unique and innovative aspects of our training program, such as:
+The Psychotherapy Division is responsible for developing a comprehensive psychotherapy curriculum for psychiatry residents, and for promoting, supporting, and coordinating psychotherapy clinical, education, and research activities within the Department.

 - Psychotherapy is less about doing something to a patient than a way of being with a patient.
 It involves staying close to experience while paradoxically maintaining reflective space.

-- No model of psychotherapy, whether psychodynamic or CBT, or even psychopharmacology, is going to be effective without reflective functioning.
+- No model of psychotherapy, whether psychodynamic or CBT, is going to be effective without the therapist having empathic and reflective capacities.

-- Cornerstone Program (first month)/Psychiatry Clinic (on-going).
-These programs foster reflective functioning through discussions of family of origin experiences, clinical experiences, videorecordings of interviews, role playing, and other experiential activities.
+- Psychiatry Clinic (on-going).
+This program fosters reflective functioning through discussion of clinical experiences, role playing, family of origin discussions, video recorded and live patient interviews, and other experiential activities.

-- Family therapy consultation program on 4B Inpatient Unit (on-going both PGY-I and II).
+- Family therapy consultation program on 4B Inpatient Unit (on-going PGY-I and II).

-- Biopsychosocial Formulation (on-going).
+- Biopsychosocial Formulation (6 months).
 Each resident in the seminar presents a case over 3 classes.
 We review the history, observe a video recording, and then everyone writes a formulation of that case.

 - Common Factors in Psychotherapy (on-going).
 This course teaches residents to apply common factor skills, such as active listening, building and repairing the alliance, setting expectations, establishing the frame, motivating, and using transference and countertransference.